mosheepdev/Standalone/Documentation/Lua_Api/Global/README.md

 ### Script Init

+Can be considered constructors but returns same `Dummy Instance` for same `name`.

-Instance retrieved by this is called `Dummy Instance` and should not be used for calling any function (should only define them).
+`Dummy Instance` should not be used for calling any function (should only define them).

 <table>
     <tr>